This post may contain affiliate links which won’t change your price but will share some commission.

 - Don’t rush the process when the fudge is setting up.
 You might be tempted to stick the fudge in the freezer to try to get it to set up faster.
 But homemade fudge sets up as it cools down and this won’t happen properly if frozen too soon.
 Fudge needs about 2-3 hours in the refrigerator to set up all the way so it can be cut into blocks or squares.

 - Coarsely chop the walnuts.
-I don’t like my walnuts to be too finely chopped so I never use a food processor or other tool to chop the nuts, other than a large knife and cutting board.
+I don’t like my walnuts to be too finely chopped so I never use a or other tool to chop the nuts, other than a large knife and cutting board.
 A coarse chop to break them up is all the walnuts need for this recipe.

 - A foil or parchment paper sling is a lifesaver.
 Seriously, don’t skip this step.
 It’s so much easier to slice fudge cleanly when you can lift the entire slab out of the pan and slice it on a cutting board with a large knife.